kojiishi/east_asian_spacing/README.md

    at the beginning of the `<script>` block.
 3. Open it in your browser and choose your font.

+Note, when you want to test a TTC (TrueType Collection) but your browser can load only the first font in the TTC, `script/splitttc.py` can split TTC into OTF/TTF.

 [test HTML page]: https://kojiishi.github.io/chws/test.html

 ### Dump